Cheddar Cheese vs Cottage Cheese: The Ultimate Showdown

 Nutritional Comparison

-Cottage cheese is lower in fat and higher in protein than cheddar cheese, making it a healthier option for you.
-A half-cup serving of typical cottage cheese contains around 13 grams of protein, 5 grams of fat, and 115 calories, while a one-ounce serving of cheddar cheese contains around 7 grams of protein, 9 grams of fat, and 115 calories.
-Cottage cheese is also lower in saturated fat and has five times more potassium, than cheddar cheese.
+A half-cup serving of typical cottage cheese contains approximately 13 grams of protein, 5 grams of fat, and around 115 calories.
+In contrast, a one-ounce serving of cheddar cheese contains about 7 grams of protein, 9 grams of fat, and roughly the same 115 calories.
+While the calorie count may be similar, the quality of those calories differs dramatically.

 Cooking & Recipes